patataofcourse/AwakeningSibling/README.md

 This patch is originally by Sierra, I reverse-engineered the patch and redid it for the other regions.

 ## Will you support KR?
 If anyone shows any interest, sure!
-My Discord is patataofcourse#5556 and my Tumblr is patataofcourse, hmu if you'd like me to make a KR variation.
+My Discord and Tumblr are patataofcourse, hmu if you'd like me to make a KR variation.

 ## How to use
 3DS users: You are expected to already have Luma3DS installed and game patching on.
 See https://3ds.hacks.guide